chris-creditdesign/nature-flourish-templates/nature-news-chart/README.md

 Use the [Flourish SDK](https://www.npmjs.com/package/@flourish/sdk) to try it out.

 TODO:
-- Add headline and standfirst
+- Add key
 - Make display data as chart option less prominent
-- Add how to guides§
+- Add how to guides
 - Add production build for exported template
-- Remove emotion for SVG elements
-- Parse data as floats instead of ints
-- Add tooltips
-- Place chart inside figure element
 - Add no js option to download the data
 - Add guides to editors